 The Crohn’s & Colitis Foundation is a non-profit, volunteer-driven organization whose mission is to cure Crohn's disease and ulcerative colitis and improve the quality of life of children and adults affected by these diseases.
 Described as a “friend who has your best interest at heart,” our passionate staff and volunteers go above and beyond to do all that they can for patients and their caregivers.

-From the moment you register for a walk, you will be part of the Take Steps family.
+From the moment you register for a Take Steps event, you will be part of your local inflammatory bowel disease (IBD) community.
 A Take Steps staff person will welcome you and want to hear your story and goals.
 Then, he or she will provide you with the tools and resources you need to begin fundraising to support the critical work the Foundation does to help patients.
 Coming together for a common goal, friends, families and co-workers form fundraising walk teams and motivate and inspire each other along the way.

-Take Steps, has brought together more than 430,000 people and raised over $107 million to help further the Foundation's mission.
+Take Steps has brought together more than 441,000 people and raised over $114 million to help further the Foundation's mission.
 The money we raise goes towards breakthrough research, public and professional education, and patient support services in communities across the nation.